Analytic force-free jet from disk-fed rotating black holes: New Vacuum fields in flat spacetime

 \subsection{Source of the vacuum fields}

-Each solution is sourced by a current sheet at the equatorial plane, with an apparent singularity at $\rho = d$.
+Our new fields are sourced by disk current sheets at the equatorial plane, and both exhibit an apparent current singularity at $\rho = d$.
 In both cases, the pullback of $F$ to the plane is continuous, which implies the absence of magnetic monopoles.
 For the asymptotically parabolic solution, the surface current is given by

 where $\delta(x)$ is the Dirac delta function and $H(x)$ is the Heaviside function (equals to one for $x>0$ and vanishes for $x<0$).
 It implies two discontinuous surface currents in the disk that behave differently: an inner current density,